-EaseUS MobiMover supports the data transfer between two iOS devices and between an iOS device and a computer (PC or Mac).
+EaseUS MobiMover supports transferring files between iPhone and Mac or PC or between two iOS devices.
 Thus, it also allows you to transfer files between an iOS device and an external storage device like an external hard drive, USB flash drive, SD card, and more.

 To transfer photos from iPhone to an external hard drive on Windows:

 Connect both the iPhone and the external hard drive to the PC and make sure these devices are recognized by the computer.
 Afterward, launch the photo transfer tool and click "Phone to PC" > "Next."

 Check "Pictures" among all the supported categories.
 If you need to, you can also transfer other files from your iPhone to the external hard drive, together with photos.
 Besides, since the default destination is the desktop, you need to click the storage path to change it to your external hard drive.